littlezo/s2i-php-container/7.3/README.md

 is probably as a replacement for CGI scripts.

 This container image includes an npm utility, so users can use it to install JavaScript modules for their web applications.
-There is no guarantee for any specific npm or nodejs version, that is included in the image; those versions can be changed anytime and the nodejs itself is included just to make the npm work.
+There is no guarantee for any specific npm or php version, that is included in the image; those versions can be changed anytime and the php itself is included just to make the npm work.

 Usage
 ---------------------